 If you are in the market for a dehydrator, check out my Best Dehydrator Buying Guide to help make your choice.

-How to Make Dried Pineapple Zucchini
+How to Make Dehydrated Zucchini (That Tastes Like Pineapple!)

+This isn’t so much a recipe, but a process.
 The amounts aren’t really important, but here is what you need:

 - Pineapple juice

 - zucchini- peeled, de-seeded and cut into cubes (big is okay, they reduce a lot while cooking and dehydrating)

 - corn/tapioca starch